genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **Preprocess** contains all applications used to process files pre- or post-alignment in order to increase the data quality.

-**Analyse** contains all mappers and all other apps required to analyse sequencing data.
+**Analyse** contains all mappers and all other applications required to analyse sequencing data.

 **Explore** contains all interactive graphical interface applications allowing users to view the results of their computations.
-Apps for visualizing QC reports, the Genome Browser, apps for exploring  genomic variants, and many more.
+Applications for visualizing QC reports, the Genome Browser, applications for exploring  genomic variants, and many more.

-**Manage** contains apps used to manage your data: apps dealing with data flows, file provenance, export, metadata editing and so on.
+**Manage** contains applications used to manage your data: applications dealing with data flows, file provenance, export, metadata editing and so on.

-An extended version (including information on licensing and references) of every application description found in this guide can be found in the **"About application"** text of each of the individual apps.
+An extended version (including information on licensing and references) of every application description found in this guide can be found in the **"About application"** text of each of the individual application.

-To view this text for a specific app, click on the application's name at the top-left corner of the page, and in the dropdown menu select "About application".
+To view this text for a specific application, click on the application's name at the top-left corner of the page, and in the dropdown menu select "About application".

 .. image:: images/about_app.png